-So how do we fix an obese kitty?
-Weight loss is achieved when animals eat fewer calories than they burn in a day.
-So, to get the best results, we should aim to:
+So, how do we help an obese kitty?
+In simple terms, weight loss is achieved when animals eat fewer calories than they burn in a day.
+To get the best results, we should aim to:

 - A: burn more calories

 - B: eat less

-As any good fitness coach will tell you, the key to burning calories and losing weight is movement.
-By using the muscles in our bodies, we burn more calories than if we were to sit still all day.
-This is important; You can be on the healthiest diet in the world, but as long as you don’t burn what you eat, you simply won’t lose weight!
+As any good fitness coach will tell you, the key to burning fat is movement.
+By using the muscles in our bodies, we burn more calories than if we were to sit idle all day.
+This concept is an important one; You can be on the healthiest diet in the world, but as long as you don’t burn what you eat, you simply won’t lose weight.

-So to help an overweight cat, we need to get them busy!
+So one of the most crucial parts of helping overweight cats is to get them off their furry bums!
 Easier said than done, I hear you say.
-But whether your feline friend is more of the sedentary indoor type of cat or the outside roamer, there are multiple things you can do to keep your cat active throughout the day.
+But whether your feline friend is an outdoor adventurer or more of the sedentary indoor type, there are several sneaky things you can do to keep your cat active throughout the day.
 Have a look:

 - Laser pointers

-Be careful with laser pointers; They work extremely well, but can become a source of frustration and can cause damage to your cat’s eyes.
-If you have to use one, aim to start with five minutes of play twice a day if your cat is overweight.
-As their fitness improves, you can gradually increase the length of a session.
+Be careful with laser pointers; They usually work extremely well, but can become a serious source of frustration and may even damage a cat’s eyes.
+If you have to use one, start with five minutes of play twice a day.
+As your cat’s fitness improves, you can gradually increase the length of a session.
 Keep things positive; end a laser pointer game with something your cat can actually catch, and never point the light towards their eyes.

 Here’s an easy hack: move the feeding bowl around!
-Move it to the top of the stairs, for example.
-You can also buy special feeder balls that release food as your cat moves them.
+For instance, move it to the top of the stairs to add a bit of exercise.
+You can also buy special feeder balls that release food as your cat moves them around.
 These are great for getting food-oriented cats moving, whilst mimicking natural hunting behavior.
 Another option are puzzle feeder products, which you can buy in the store or attempt to make yourself.
 We recommend getting several and changing them regularly, so your cat doesn’t get bored.